get-rad/unrealLLsample_31/README.md

 The can be retargeted in real-time to the Epic skeleton as well, which allows you to use Marketplace characters that are rigged using the Epic skeleton.
 See the `BP_Epic` and `AnimBP_EpicGames_Mannequin_Skeleton` assets for more details.

-The LiveLink retargeting to the Mixamo skeleton is still a work in progress (see `AnimBP_Mixamo`)
+There is also a work-in-progress example of retargeting to the Mixamo skeleton (see `AnimBP_Mixamo`), which shows how to manipulate the live link data in the Event Graph and pass it into the AnimGraph for individual bone transforms.

 Using post-recording Animation Retargeting, recorded Live Link data can also be retargeted to other skeletons with good results.